GoogleCloudPlatform/community/tutorials/using-cloud-vpn-with-strongswan/index.md

 The equipment used in the creation of this guide is as follows:

-* Vendor: Strongswan
+* Vendor: strongSwan
-* Software Release: 5.5.1 on Debian 9.6
+* Software release: 5.5.1 on Debian 9.6

 ## Topology